 A six-year-old shooter just out-performed the entire current Call of Duty lineup on Steam.
 That's not a typo.

-Steam's Spring Sale dropped the price of Call of Duty: Modern Warfare (2019) by a staggering 90%, bringing it down to just £4.99.
-The result?
-A 24-hour peak of 57,959 concurrent players on Steam, according to SteamDB data.
-That's more than the Call of Duty HQ app, which houses Black Ops 6, Black Ops 7, and the rest of the modern CoD ecosystem, managed in the same window.
+Steam's Spring Sale slashed the price of Call of Duty: Modern Warfare (2019) by 90%, dropping it to £4.99.
+The impact was immediate: a 24-hour peak of 57,959 concurrent players on Steam.
+That's higher than the Call of Duty HQ app, which houses Black Ops 6, Black Ops 7, and the rest of the modern CoD ecosystem, managed in the same window.
 That app peaked at 50,325 players.

 A discount that almost never happens

-Here's the thing: CoD games almost never go this deep on price.
-For context, Black Ops 2 from 2012 is currently sitting at just 67% off during the same sale, dropping to £13.19.
-A 90% cut on a mainline Call of Duty title is practically unheard of, which makes the timing feel deliberate rather than routine.
+CoD games rarely see discounts this steep.
+For comparison, Black Ops 2 from 2012 is currently 67% off during the same sale, priced at £13.19.
+A 90% cut on a mainline Call of Duty title is practically unheard of, which makes the timing feel intentional rather than routine.

 Activision officially classifies Modern Warfare (2019) as a legacy title, meaning it sits completely outside the Call of Duty HQ launcher that houses all current entries.
 You're buying a standalone experience with its own multiplayer, campaign, and the foundational content that eventually spawned Warzone.
 Separate from the live-service machine, but apparently still very much alive.